Wright, D'Arnaud Lead Braves to Sweep Marlins, Reach NLCS

 D’Arnaud knocked a double off the bullpen in right-center to send two home and extend the lead to 3-0.
 The Braves tacked on another run on a sacrifice fly by Dansby Swanson.

-Sánchez, who threw five scoreless frames in Game 2 of the wild card, was done after that inning, allowing four hits and runs with three walks as he tied his shortest outing of the season.
+Sánchez, who threw five scoreless frames in Game 2 of the wild card round, was done after that inning, allowing four hits and runs with three walks as he tied his shortest outing of the season.

 The Marlins had a chance to cut into the lead in the bottom of the inning when they loaded the bases with two outs.
 But Jazz Chisholm grounded out to end the threat.